alexgs/bare-owls/docs/database-server.md

 REVOKE ALL ON DATABASE $DATABASE_NAME
   FROM $DATABASE_USER;

-GRANT CONNECT ON DATABASE $DATABASE_NAME
+-- "Create" privilege is required for installing extensions in the migrations GRANT CONNECT, CREATE ON DATABASE $DATABASE_NAME
   TO $DATABASE_USER;

 REVOKE ALL ON ALL TABLES IN SCHEMA public FROM PUBLIC;